ReBoot: Home media

 In Canada, four VHS tapes were released in 1995 with individual episodes from the first season through Polygram Video.
 Each release contained a single episode: "Medusa Bug", "Wizards, Warriors, and a Word from Our Sponsor", "The Great Brain Robbery", and "Talent Night".
-The UK received two VHS releases, but with two episodes each: Volume 1 contained "The Tearing" and "Racing the Clock", while Volume two had "The Quick and the Fed" and "Medusa Bug".
+In the United Kingdom, receiving two VHS releases, but with two episodes each: Volume 1 contained "The Tearing" and "Racing the Clock", while Volume 2 had "The Quick and the Fed" and "Medusa Bug".

-The second season was never released, even though Polygram retained the rights to publish the episodes on home video with their deal for the first season.
-Despite this, in 2000 Mainframe struck a deal with A.D.
+The second season was never released, even though Polygram retained the rights to publish the episodes on home video via their deal for the first season.
+Despite this, in 2000, Mainframe struck a deal with the US A.D.
 Vision to release the third season on DVD.

 Shout!
 Factory acquired the rights to the show in October 2010 and released seasons 1 and 2 as a standalone title on March 1, 2011.
-On the same date, the complete series went on sale as a box set (dubbed "ReBoot: The Definitive Mainframe Collection") exclusively through Shout’s official online store months before the set was scheduled to be on retail shelves.
-Season 3 and 4 were released on June 28, 2011, as well as a general retail release of the complete series set.
+On the same date, the complete series went on sale as a box set (titled "ReBoot: The Definitive Mainframe Collection") exclusively through Shout's official online store months before the set was scheduled to be on retail shelves.
+Seasons 3 and 4 were released on June 28, 2011, as well as a general retail release of the complete series set.

+As of 2023, the show is available to watch on streaming service Pluto TV.